PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Additional Implementation Details

+For the real-world experiments, we report a normalized projective loss in addition to rotation and translation errors.
+The per-image loss used in evaluation is:

+By normalizing the transformed detections before computing the loss, we can measure the geometric alignment without the bias of the scene's position and scale.

-\section{Note on Line Loss Scale $\delta$}
+\subsection{Note on Line Loss Scale $\delta^2$}

 For line features, the proposed solver's loss function combines the rotation and translation loss terms instead of estimating them sequentially like other approaches.
-Since those two terms in loss function in equation \hyperref[eq:16]{16} have different 3D objects associated with them, there can be a bias from the points $\mathbf{m}_j$ and the line directions $\mathbf{v}_j$ having different scales (\eg if $\mathbf{v}_{j}$ is normalized), leading to the loss being dominated by one term and resulting in suboptimal pose estimates.
+Since those two terms in loss function in \cref{eq:16} have different 3D objects associated with them, there can be a bias from the points $\mathbf{m}_j$ and the line directions $\mathbf{v}_j$ having different scales (\eg if $\mathbf{v}_{j}$ is normalized), leading to the loss being dominated by one term and resulting in less accurate pose estimates.
 Estimates from planar configurations are particularly sensitive to this scale difference.
-This issue does not occur when dealing only with point features as the loss is encapsulated by a single term which includes both rotation and translation components in a naturally balanced way.
-To compensate for the bias, we found it sufficient to introduce a constant scaling factor $\delta^2$ which manually balances the line direction loss.
-In our experiments, we use $\delta = 100$ with normalized directions $\mathbf{v}_{j}$ for standardization.
+This issue does not occur with point features as their loss is represented by a single term which encapsulates both the rotation and translation components in a naturally balanced way.
+To compensate for this bias, we found it sufficient to introduce a constant scaling factor $\delta^2$ which manually balances the line direction loss.
+This parameter may be tuned depending on the specific use case.
+We use $\delta^2 = 100$ for synthetic experiments and $\delta^2 = 1$ for real-world experiments, both with normalized $\mathbf{v}_j$.